About Victory. Stand!: Raising My Fist for Justice

 Call and Response: The Story of Black Lives Matter is a broad and powerful exploration of the history of Black Lives Matter told through photographs, quotes, and informative text by New York Times best-selling authors Veronica Chambers and Jennifer Harlan.

 In 2020, the world watched history being made in the streets of America.
-The rallying cry of Black Lives Matter captured global attention and spurred thousands of people of all ages, races, genders, … Continue reading →
+The rallying cry of Black Lives Matter captured global attention and spurred thousands of people of all … Continue reading →

 About RESIST!
 Peaceful Acts that Changed Our World